 Indian Educationist Analyses Online Teaching & Its Future

 The COVID-19 pandemic has changed the dynamics across the world, including the education sector.
 Physical classrooms were replaced by virtual learning.
 Virtual classrooms are the closest equivalent of physical classrooms within the digital world.
-However, this mode of online teaching is, in no way, a substitute for traditional and conventional teaching.
+However, this mode of online teaching is, in no way, a substitute for traditional teaching.

 The journey so far wasn’t easy.
 Despite the flexibility and ease of conducting online classes from home, teachers faced multiple challenges.
-One of the most important challenges faced in e-learning was multimodality.
-Everyone learns at their own pace and one size fits all doesn’t exist in the 21st-century scenario.
+One of the biggest challenges faced in e-learning was multimodality.
+Everyone learns at their own pace and “one size fits all” doesn’t exist in the 21st-century scenario.
 With all the gratitude to great tools available for digital learning nowadays, there is still a niche when it comes to experiential learning via virtual mode.
 In a physical classroom, the educator can provide the right kind of support, resources and can measure the learning, however, that seems like a challenge in a virtual class.
-One has to be on toes for a healthy dose of creativity and use the right kind of tools to make the virtual class engaging and exciting.
+One must be on toes for a healthy dose of creativity and use the right kind of tools to make the virtual class engaging and exciting.
 All the learners might not seem to be committed to the e-learning experience and thus, keeping them engaged may be a gruesome challenge for the educators.
 Bringing a virtual class to life and making it functional requires strategic planning and technical support.

 At Prometheus, we used applications like Zoom and Microsoft teams to connect with students.
 Whereas Seesaw was our go-to application for keeping a continuous check on students learning and gathering evidence to measure their learning.
 Each day had a balanced schedule that started with connect time and mindfulness followed by three academic sessions and a specialist lesson.
-The celebrations of national and international days and festivals continued to reflect, learn and become culturally liable for we call ourselves an internationally-minded community.
+The celebrations of national and international days and festivals continued to reflect, learn and become culturally liable for we call ourselves an international-minded community.
 With the current need of the hour, the students, as well as educators, were provided with the right kind of workshops like cybersecurity and digital accessibility to create awareness and support the teaching and learning practices.
 The focus during this crisis was entirely on the learners.
 From giving additional support to the students by specialists to providing additional classes to clear the concepts, the varsity and educators came together to support students’ learning in the best way possible.

 It wasn’t easy for teachers to engage with early learners independently since they require parental support and involvement to access their online classes.
-The issues were different at the upper primary and secondary level.
+The issues were different at the upper primary and secondary levels.
 The challenges like managing students’ behaviour, maintaining discipline and encouraging punctuality were several concerns discussed by the school community.
-The unconventional set-up of online classrooms makes it difficult for teachers to monitor the actions and behaviours of every learner as many students switch off their video and/or audio, others may leave the classroom in between or sign-in with different names.
+The unconventional set-up of online classrooms makes it difficult for teachers to monitor the actions and behaviours of every learner as many students switch off their video and/or audio, others may leave the classroom in between or sign in with different names.
 Some students also engage and participate in private chats or switch windows in the middle of classroom lessons, which is often difficult to detect.
 Moreover, while technological glitches such as the internet and connectivity issues tend to hamper online learning, the lack of face-to-face interaction with students often makes the assessments more difficult.

 Situations like these not only pose a challenge for the teachers but also disturb the flow of the classroom.
-Teachers then came up with ways to ensure smoother and more secure functioning of their classrooms by locking their virtual classrooms, controlling screen sharing, enabling the waiting room, locking down the chat, and removing unnecessary participants.
-The role of the educators then became more active in giving agency to the students and empowering them to reflect and self regulate their learning.
+Teachers then came up with ways to ensure the smoother and more secure functioning of their classrooms by locking their virtual classrooms, controlling screen sharing, enabling the waiting room, locking down the chat, and removing unnecessary participants.
+The role of the educators then became more active in giving agency to the students and empowering them to reflect and self-regulate their learning.
 From designing essential agreements to involving students in planning, co-creating success criteria, designing tasks alongside students became a lively part of everyday teaching and learning.